TownyAdvanced/TownyResources/README.md

 5. Assists **Roleplaying**
     - By giving each town a unique "signature" set of resources, this helps to develop the character of each town.
 6. Improves the [***SiegeWar***](https://github.com/TownyAdvanced/SiegeWar) experience, by adding **a new non-toxic reason for war**: Capturing Resources.
-   - There are surprisingly few non-toxic reasons to start a war in *SiegeWar*:
-     - Resources: **NO**, because sieging does not provide resources.
-     - Equipment: **NO**, because SiegeWar does not allow soldiers to steal equipment from killed enemy soldiers (*for muliple important reasons as explained [here](https://github.com/TownyAdvanced/SiegeWar/wiki/Siege-War-FAQ)*).
-     - Full Territorial Control: **NO**, because sieging does not provide full territorial control of occupied towns (*i.e. block breaking/placing etc.*).
-     - Roleplaying: **NO**, because most players are not roleplaying to any reasonable standard (*making new characters, adopting new personalities while in game, separating in-game & out-of-game conversations, following character-driven story arcs within the gameworld etc.)*.
-     - Personal: **NO**, because although wars can and do start for this reason, it is generally not good, because it can create toxicity.
-     - Automatically-Assigned Military Objectives: **NO**, because SiegeWar does not have this type of feature.
-     - PVP: **PARTIAL**.
-PVP is a fine reason for fighting in games like *Call-of-Duty* or *Battlefield*, however in *Minecraft-Towny*, it often upsets players who are trying to treat the game as strategy and/or roleplay-lite, as it "breaks their bubble".
-     - Victory Rewards: **PARTIAL**.
-The rewards of victory are limited to a one-time plunder money steal, climbing the `\n list`, coloring the map, and achieving a higher nation claims bonus.
-This set of rewards has some value, but is often regarded by players as less satifying & less useful than the acquisition of material resources.
+   - Vanilla SiegeWar provides relatively few rewards for victorious attackers - a one-time plunder money steal, climbing the `\n list`, coloring the map, and achieving a higher nation claims bonus
-   - *TownyResources* fixes this problem by turning Resources into a viable, non-toxic, reason to start a war.
+   - Some attacking players may feel that this is not quite enough, that wars 'pointless'; and yet giving them more spoils (e.g. money, sets) would usually result in more punishment for the defender.
+Although players may selfishly seek to take everything from defeated opponents, clever server owners recognize that this is not a sustainable pattern for the server.
+   - *TownyResources* addresses this issue by giving victorious nations a reward which is useful but which defenders will not miss as much as money or sets.
-      - The wisdom of this is demonstrated by the success of the *Civilization* series of games, which also use generated-terrain & sandbox geopolitical strategy, and in which:
+   - The general importance of geo-resources in strategy games is illustrated by this this quote from the *Civilization* series of games:
  <br> "***Resources are special commodities found in limited quantities on the map....are extremely important in the game, and the main reason for expansion and territorial wars" ([Civ V Wiki](https://civilization.fandom.com/wiki/Resources_(Civ5)))***

 -----------